Current list of vacancies in the South African Government

 Department of Economic Development

-Department of Employment and Labour - 1 vacancy (How to apply)
+Department of Employment and Labour (How to apply)

 Department of Energy